Statistics updated as of: February 10th, 2021

 Even worse than the traditional payday lenders in Ohio are the tribal lenders.
 Their loan rates are well above what state law permits, and they can ignore legislation with impunity.
 Stay away from them at all costs.

-If you need help eliminating payday loan debt from your life, DebtHammer can get you on the right path.
+If you’re an Ohio resident who needs help eliminating payday loan debt, DebtHammer can get you on the right path.
 Contact us today to request a free quote and we’ll help you start turning your financial life around!